HAS-Tools-Fall2021/homework-Mcarver80/Forecast_Submissions/carver_HW1.md

 **Assignment 1**
 **8/30/2021**

 I chose my streamflow predictions based on this last week's data and the rain predictions for this week.

+## Grade
+3/3 - great job!